 This is an exciting time for Nintex.
 On Nov.
 22, Nintex Workflow Cloud moved into general availability.
-Many of you know by now that Nintex Workflow Cloud is our new, cloud-first workflow platform; it represents everything we’ve learned here at Nintex over the last decade.
+Many of you know by now that NWC is our new, cloud-first workflow platform; it represents everything we’ve learned here at Nintex over the last decade.

 I’ve actually been in the process automation sector longer than that.
 I’m continuously amazed at how fast the world is changing, especially for enterprise organizations.
 Back in the day, if you had the resources to invest huge amounts of fixed costs in assets like servers, custom systems and the like, you essentially created barriers to entry that were hard for upstarts to overcome.
 So, you were somewhat protected.